SwapnilK3/weather-api/README.md

 └── requirements.txt

 - **api/**: Contains the main application logic, including models, views, serializers, and URL routing.
+- **api/templates/**: Contains HTML templates for the web interface.
+- **api/tests/**: Contains test files for various components of the application.
 - **core/**: Contains the core Django project settings and entry points for ASGI and WSGI.
 - **api/management/**: Contains custom Django management commands for fetching and parsing weather data.
 - **utils/**: Contains utility functions for data parsing.